What Are Fibroids? Uterine fibroids are benign (non-cancerous) tumors that grow on or within the muscle tissue of the uterus.

 Western Vascular Institute’s team of Board-Certified Fellowship-Trained Vascular Surgeons are privileged at all local hospitals with vascular capabilities.
 Our surgeons can provide individualized and unparalleled care for patients suffering from Peripheral Artery Disease (PAD) throughout Arizona.

-If you or someone you know has PAD, or you would like to find out if you have PAD call the number below to schedule a new patient appointment or follow this hyperlink to a Peripheral Artery Disease quiz.
+If you or someone you know has PAD, or you would like to find out if you have PAD call (480) 668-5000 to schedule a new patient appointment or follow this hyperlink to a Peripheral Artery Disease quiz.

 Hospitals are required to be joint commission accredited in order to provide the safest and appropriate care for their patients.
 But Accreditation is not required for outpatient centers such as Western Vascular Institute.
 Western Vascular requests these audits and subjects themselves to intense scrutiny to show our patients our continued commitment to quality care & outcomes in vein and artery treatments.